xcgd/web/web_widget_x2many_2d_matrix/readme/USAGE.rst

 show_column_totals
     If field_value is a numeric field, it indicates if you want to calculate column totals.
-True by default
+True by default label_row_totals                                                                                                                                                                                                                  95%
+    If show_row_totals is True, this will allow to set a column label for the totals column.
+Default to "".

 Example
 ~~~~~~~